Back to courses

 Duration: 2700 hours (three years) 1890 training and 810 hours of internships at companies operating in the sector

-Lesson days: 5 days from Monday to Friday
+Lesson days: between 2.5 and 3 days a week distributed from Monday to Friday

 Via Lorenzo Il Magnifico 8